 |Scheduled learning activities - campus||

-1 x 1 hour class per week, 1 x 1 hour seminar per week.
+1 x 1 hour lecture per week, 1 x 1 hour seminar per week.

 Unit Fee Information